 General Motors (GM) has become embroiled in a political and legal firestorm, following it’s acknowledgement that from 2003 until 2007 it supplied Cobalt and Ion cars fitted with a dangerous and defective ignition switch, that could prevent the air bags deploying in an accident – resulting in at least 13 unnecessary deaths since 2003.

 Anton Valukas, a lawyer commissioned by GM to investigate ‘how and why we got into this mess’ has now produced his report for the GM Board – and a redacted copy is available on the NHTSA website as a free download.
-Based on detailed research and over 300 witness interviews, the 325 page report presents a remarkably frank and brutal expose of the events that allowed a life threatening defect to reach production – and GM’s failure to identify or solve the problem for over 10 years.
+Based on detailed research and over 300 witness interviews, the 325 page report presents a remarkably frank and brutal account of the events that allowed a life threatening defect to reach production – and GM’s failure to identify or solve the problem for over 10 years.

-Like most ignition switches, the unit fitted to the GM Cobalt and Ion cars had 4 distinct positions – controlling the power supply to vehicle’s electrical systems.
+Like most ignition switches, the unit fitted to the GM Cobalt and Ion cars had 4 distinct positions – controlling the power supply to the vehicle’s electrical systems.

 Vehicle lights, In car Entertainment etc.

 Vehicle lights, In car entertainment Engine and drive line, safety systems

-Vehicle lights, In car entertainment Engine and drive line, safety systems,
+Vehicle lights, In car entertainment Engine and drive line, safety systems, Engine Start.

 The problem started with poor design and specification of the ignition switch, that required minimal effort to rotate the key in the lock barrel.
-This Allowed the key to turn from ‘Run’ to ‘Accessory’ or ‘Off’ when it was knocked by the driver’s knee or subjected to severe vibration.
+This allowed the key to turn from ‘Run’ to ‘Accessory’ or ‘Off’ when it was knocked by the driver’s knee or subjected to severe vibration.
 Unintended movement of the key could occur during normal driving, causing a ‘moving stall’ – or as the vehicle crossed rough ground during a pre-crash event – preventing air bag deployment on impact.(more…)